 The Department's Office of Budget and School Funding strongly encourages your feedback on this document to help us improve its usefulness.
-Please direct your questions and comments to the staff of the of the Office of Budget and School Funding, Daria Shams daria.shams@education.ohio.gov or Elena Sanders elena.sanders@education.ohio.gov.
+Please direct your questions and comments to the staff of the of the Office of Budget and School Funding, Jim Comeaux james.comeaux@education.ohio.gov or Elena Sanders jelena.sanders@education.ohio.gov.